Professional practice

 Bibek’s recent and ongoing instructions include:

 • Crédit Agricole v PPT Energy Trading Co.
-Ltd, Singapore Court of Appeal, junior counsel (with David Joseph KC), instructed by Mayer Brown (Singapore) LLP, heard in October 2022 (Judith Prakash J, Lord Mance & Lord Justice Rix) The case raised novel issues concerning the autonomy principle and fraud exception in respect of letters of credit.
-Judgment is awaited.
+Ltd [2023] SGCA (I) 7, Singapore Court of Appeal (Judith Prakash J, Lord Mance & Lord Justice Rix), junior counsel (with David Joseph KC), instructed by Mayer Brown (Singapore) LLP in an important case concerning inter alia the autonomy principle and scope of the fraud exception in respect of letters of credit.

 • FDIC v Barclays Bank & ors, Financial List (Chancery Division / Commercial Court), junior counsel (with Adrian Beltrami KC and James Willan KC), instructed by Clifford Chance, defending Barclays Bank against claims by a US government agency relating to alleged anti-competitive “lowballing” of USD LIBOR.